From left to right, back: Sarah Hoffman, Bill Stauffer, Ian Allen, Beth Dawson-Hahn, Nasreen Quadri. Front: Erin Mann and Syreeta Wilkins

 mann0255@umn.edu

-Erin Mann, MPH, is the Program Manager and co-principal investigator for the National Resource Center for Refugees, Immigrants, and Migrants.
-Erin also serves as the Global Collaborations Coordinator for the Center for Global Health and Social Responsibility at the University of Minnesota where she manages a partnership between the University of Minnesota, the International Organization for Migration and the CDC.
-Prior to these roles, Erin has managed global health and public health projects related to public health emergency preparedness and response, global medical supply chains, and bio-surveillance.
-Erin received her Master’s in Public Health from Boston University.
+Erin Mann, MPH, is the program manager and co-principal investigator for the National Resource Center for Refugees, Immigrants, and Migrants.
+Erin also serves as the program manager for human health and migration at the University of Minnesota’s Center for Global Health and Social Responsibility, where she manages a partnership between the University of Minnesota, the International Organization for Migration and the CDC.
+She also leads the partnership between NRC-RIM and the Migration Health Initiative at the Task Force for Global Health.

 William Stauffer, MD, MSPH, FASTMH